ahujak/Piecewise-Local-Linear-Model/README.md

 ## piecewise_model_new class

 ### Parameters:
-K: integer, number of intervals to partition the f's range model_type = "linear" for a piecewise linear approximation and model_type = "constant" for a piecewise constant approximation delta = 1 (Default)
+K= number of intervals to partition the f's range

+model_type = "linear" for a piecewise linear approximation and model_type = "constant" for a piecewise constant approximation

+delta = 1 (default is 1 and don't change this)

-black_box = black box model (here model's from sklearn are permitted)
+black_box = black box model (use sklearn models, e.g., random forest regresssion)

 n_components = number of components in PCA,